dansantander/ruby-slackbot/README.md

 ### Usage

-To start using this bot you'll need to create a file named .env in the root folder and paste in your Slack Api Token as follows:
+To start using this bot you'll need to create a file named `.env` in the root folder and paste in your Slack API Token as follows:
 `SLACK_API_TOKEN=<your token>`
 Once you have everything set, you can start the bot by running `rackup` from your terminal inside the main directory.

-After the bot is runing you can invite it to your Slack channel like this:
+After the bot is running you can invite it to your Slack channel like this:

 ![invite](./gifs/invite.gif)